Skip to Main Content

 Using the University’s learning management system, Canvas, students can log into the course site for WTRBUS 100.
 Students will access all official course information and course policies from here, follow their module and session Workshop Preparation tasks, and link to the Ed Discussion online platform that we use for course communication.

-There is a set textbook for this course: Mana Moana by Carla Houkamau and Robert Powhare.
-Further Workshop Preparation materials and learning resources are accessible online each week through Canvas and include video clips, quizzes, and online quizzes that count towards the final grade.
+There is no set textbook for this course.
+All readings will be made available on the Canvas Reading List.
+Further Lecture preparation materials and learning resources are accessible online each week through Canvas and include video clips, quizzes, and online quizzes that count towards the final grade.

 Copyright